nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 :pencil2: To view the output, open Chrome Dev Tools and click the _Console_ tab.

-New to Chrome Dev Tools?
+:bulb: New to Chrome Dev Tools?
 See official Chrome docs [Open Chrome Dev Tools](https://developer.chrome.com/docs/devtools/open/) and [Console overview](https://developer.chrome.com/docs/devtools/console/) to learn more.
 [Inspect network activity](https://developer.chrome.com/docs/devtools/network/) is useful as well.

 :pencil2: You should now see the data you returned from the backend displayed in the console.

-## 2.2 Replacing mock movie data with real data
+## 2.2 Replacing example movie data with real data

 Now that we have succefully returned some data from the serverside API to the browser, we want to make it a bit more realistic.

 :pencil2: Open up `movies.json` inside the `src/backend/data` folder.

-This is file contains a list of movies from https://www.themoviedb.org/ using the data model we defined above.
+:book: This is file contains a list of movies from [themoviedb.org](https://www.themoviedb.org/) using the data model we defined above.

-We want our application to read this data from disk and return it via the list movies API operation we have created.
+:book: We want our application to read this data from disk and return it via the list movies API operation we have created.

 :pencil2: Create a new file called `database.js` inside `src/backend/data` will the following contents: